uuberoy/scalabel/README.md

 * main.go is the back-end go-lang server script.

 ## How to Use Region Annotation ##
-Region Annonation consists of annotations of drivable area, lane markings and image segmentation.
+Region Annonation consists of annotations of drivable area, lane markings and image segmentation, corresponding to label types of "2d_road", "2d_lane", and "2d_seg".
 * When you open a region annotation task, you will notice there is a tool box on the left of the screen.
 * Click along the edge of an object to draw a mask.
-To finish drawing, go back to the first point to form a closed path.
+To finish drawing, go back to the first vertex (where you started) to form a closed path.
 * By pressing "ESC", you can remove an unfinished object.
 * You can always double click an object and change its category in this toolbox, or click "delete" to remove it (or press "delete" on your keyboard).
 * You can change the shape of an object by dragging its vertices.
-If you hover your mouse on these points, they will become green and have bigger sizes.
+If you hover your mouse on these points, they will become green and bigger.
 * You can delete a vertex by hovering and then pressing "delete".
-* You can add a vertex by dragging the corresponding midpoint.
+* You can add a vertex by dragging the corresponding midpoint (in pink).
 The midpoint will become a new vertex after this operation, and two other midpoints will be generated.
 The corresponding midpoint is in orange when you hovering your mouse on it.

 A screenshot of vertexs and midpoints: